jrd/dca_format/README.md

 Goal
 ----

-A Docker Compose Archive (DCA) is an archive format that contains everything to be deployed on a containers platform based on `docker-compose`.
+A Docker Compose Archive (DCA) is an archive format that contains everything to be deployed on a container platform based on `docker-compose`.

 A `.dca` file is defined by a DCA format as a **compressed tar** with a docker compose specification and ready-to-run docker images.